Oracle Connector

 The Oracle connector is now a standalone connector.
 Oracle databases have a unique approach to database organization compared to other systems like MySQL or SQL Server.
 In Oracle, what is often referred to as a "database" in other systems is more akin to a "schema" in Oracle.
 To connect to an Oracle database schema using the Abacus.AI platform, you need to provide the following configuration details:

-When setting up the Oracle connector, you will need to provide the following information:
+When connecting with the USERNAME_PASSWORD authentication mechanism, you will need to provide the following information:

 - Database Server URL/IP: The hostname or IP address of the Oracle database server.